Get up to €10,800 for a disrupted trip

 If you purchase any essentials out-of-pocket, keep your receipts to submit for reimbursement.

-Getting payment from the airline for delays and cancellations caused by a strike depends on whether or not the strike was announced.
-If the strike was called ahead of time, and Jet2 had the opportunity to reach an agreement with labour unions but the work stoppage happened anyway, then you can receive payment for the inconvenience.
+Getting payment from the airline for delays and cancellations caused by a strike depends on who called it.
+If the strike was called and carried out by Jet2 employees then you could be eligible for compensation.

 Have you experienced delays or cancellations due to a strike?Check below to see if you’re eligible for repayment from the airline!Free Flight Checker